Bedrock-OSS/bedrock-wiki/docs/nbt/experimental-education-edition.md

 ::: warning
 Always make a backup of your data before editing NBT files!

+Experimental features may not be compatible with every device and can cause your world to behave in unexpected way.
 :::

 1. Extract the level.dat from your .mcworld, .mctemplate or com.mojang world folder.